Regular Masonic jurisdiction

 In Freemasonry, regularity is one of the factors by which individual Grand Lodges judge whether to recognise one another for the purposes of allowing formal interaction at the Grand Lodge level and visitation by members of other jurisdictions.
-Each individual Grand Lodge determines which other Grand Lodges it considers Regular (and the standards for determining this are not uniform between Grand Lodges).
+Each individual Grand Lodge determines which other Grand Lodges it considers Regular.
+The standards for determining this are not uniform between Grand Lodges.